fort-nix/nix-bitcoin/README.md

     bitcoin-node> waiting for SSH...
     Received disconnect from 10.1.1.200 port 22:2: Too many authentication failures
     ```
-    * **A:** Somehow ssh-agent and nixops don't play well together (see also https://github.com/NixOS/nixops/issues/256), if you have a few keys already added to your ssh-agent.
-Killing and restarting the ssh-agent should fix the problem.
+    * **A:** Somehow ssh-agent and nixops don't play well together.
+Try killing the ssh-agent.
 Also make sure you don't have something like
     ```
     Host *
         PubkeyAuthentication no